Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/Vendor_Specific_Implementation/Aruba/Wireless-Products/Aruba-Wireless-Wireless-Products_&_Modes.md

 # Aruba: `Wireless Products & Modes`

+Aruba offers a variety of wireless access points and network solutions designed to optimize connectivity in business environments of all sizes.
+From standalone access points ideal for small and medium-sized businesses to controller-based solutions for larger networks, Aruba provides flexibility, performance, and scalability.

+Below are the key products and modes offered by Aruba, suitable for various applications, from office spaces to demanding outdoor environments.

 # Aruba: `Instant Access Points`

 Instant APs are standalone devices that don't require a central controller, making them ideal for small to medium-sized businesses.
 They offer easy setup, management via a cloud platform or a simple web interface, and are limited in scalability (up to 8 APs).
 They're perfect for environments that need quick deployment and less complex network management.